 David Beckham joins forces with Lenovo ahead of FIFA World Cup 2026

-Chinese multinational technology company Lenovo has announced a new partnership with former England football team captain David Beckham for the upcoming FIFA World Cup 2026 and beyond.
-The partnership will see Beckham work with Lenovo on their campaigns and sports-focused initiatives, ‘AI-driven solutions aimed at enhancing team performance, enriching fan experiences, improving operational efficiencies, and unlocking new revenue opportunities across the football ecosystem.’
-Beckham will also headline Lenovo’s upcoming global marketing campaign for the FIFA World Cup 2026.
+Starting with the upcoming 2026 FIFA World Cup, the partnership will see Beckham work with Lenovo on multiple campaigns and sports-focused initiatives, which will focus on enhancing team performance, enriching fan experience, improving operational efficiencies, and unlocking new revenue opportunities in the football ecosystem.
+The 50-year-old will also headline Lenovo’s upcoming global marketing campaign for the 2026 FIFA World Cup.

 “Lenovo are a global leader with a proven track record on the world’s biggest stages.
 I am proud to partner with Lenovo for the FIFA World Cup and beyond.
 Football will always be defined by talent, instinct, hard work and the unforgettable moments that make the game special.
 Now AI and data are helping us to understand the sport more deeply – shaping how players and coaches prepare and how fans connect with the game.
 I look forward to learning more about Lenovo’s cutting-edge work which is opening up new ideas and expanding access to the game.”

-Yuanqing Yang, CEO & Chairman, Lenovo, added,
+Yuanqing Yang, Lenovo CEO & Chairman, added:

 “David is not only a global figure across football, business, and culture, but is someone who understands the power of innovation to transform the world, making him the perfect partner to help us demonstrate how Smarter AI can drive better life and more efficient work for all.
 Together we will demonstrate how AI-powered technology, solutions, and insights – from the training ground to the boardroom – can transform understanding, preparation and decision making in ways that were previously unimaginable for the sport.”